 Boeing Sites in Canada

-As of 2016, Boeing directly employs approximately 2,000 highly skilled Canadian workers at the following locations:
+Currently, Boeing directly employs approximately 2,000 highly skilled Canadian workers at the following locations:

-- Boeing Winnipeg in Manitoba.
+- Boeing Montreal in Québec.

 - C-17 field service support in Trenton, Ontario.